 “Vida” should never be lacking in things to say; it fires off socio-political commentary as fast as the quick-tempered Emma will come down on anyone who questions her heritage.
 Where it decides to take these characters and how well it continues to balance its broader messages with personal connections will ultimately decide if it can make itself heard in a crowded TV market.
 But the series isn’t a huge investment.
 The first season is only six episodes, and — even with aesthetically honest, sun-drenched direction from Alonso Ruizpalacios — the vivid production shouldn’t be that expensive.
 Starz may have another buzzworthy, hard-to-define half-hour series on its hands.
 So far, this one deserves a longer life.

-“Vida” Season 1 premieres Sunday, May 6 on Starz.
+“Vida” premiered at the SXSW Film Festival.
+Season 1 premieres Sunday, May 6 on Starz.